exakat/php-dictionary/dictionary/forum.ini.rst

 A forum is a web application that allows users to hold structured discussions online.

-A forum (also called a discussion board) is software where users can:
+A forum, also called a discussion board, is software where users can:

 + create discussion topics
 + post replies
 + organize conversations into categories
 + interact through comments, reactions, or private messages

-It’s one of the earliest and most common types of PHP web applications.
+It's one of the earliest and most common types of PHP web applications.

 PHP has a lot of forums.
 Here is a list: